Ever wondered, what the difference is between a Tart and a Quiche?

-You see, I like to name my dishes correctly so that you dear readers can find them easily in the Index or so that Google users have a easier life while looking for an answer online.
+I like to label my dishes correctly so that you, my dear readers can find them easily in the Index.

 So, I decided to ask the master, my all knowing french mother.

-Even she was at a loss and in fact she hadn’t bothered about the difference before as I did this time.
+Even she was at a loss and in fact she hadn’t bothered about the difference before.

-Now I realize how much I am missing my grandmother, she would have known an answer to this dish naming dilemma here and she would have explained what seemed to have been forgotten in time.
+I realize how much I am missed my grandmother, she would have known an answer to this dish naming dilemma

 Anyway, the chili in this recipe will surprise you.

-Expecting a firework of hotness you will realize that it is anything like that.
-Of course, if you add more chilis then you might just end up with a very hot spicy Quiche/Tart.
+Of course, if you add more chilies then you might just end up with a very hot and spicy Quiche/Tart.

-I did limit the green devils to 3 small home grown chilis, yet it is edible and enjoyable for non traditional spice eaters.
+I did limit the green devils to 3 small home grown chilies, yet it is edible and enjoyable for non traditional spice eaters.